jingmin1987/pyspark_scala_experiment/README.md

 experience when switching between Python and Spark backend, with almost the same APIs when building the model.
 Gradually more functionality could be implemented on demand.

-The realization of the idea is to leverage `py4j` and implement the wrapper of xgboost-spark on the Python side.
+The realization of the idea is to leverage `py4j` and implement some Scala utility functions to facilitate the instantiation of Scala class XGBoostClassifier on the Python side.
+I later found out that a package called `sparkxgb` is able to leverage `pyspark.ml` which leverages `py4j` to achieve the same result without compiling a custom `jar` file.
+Nonetheless, isn't reinventing the wheels the best way to learn?

-This idea is different from what was implemented in `xgboost-pyspark` which utilizes pyspark.ml.
-Anyway, I think it is a good fun project to implement it in a different way, and learn how to program across languages and environments  .
+Since this is more or less a toy/explorative project, I may just leave it here for future references (e.g. creating customized Java/Scala classes or functions to use in PySpark)

 **Example 1** Using Python backend which is the default, and it should utilize the local resources such as CPU and/or GPU